kriszieba/kriszieba.github.io/_pages/about.md

   - /about.html
 ---

-I'm a data scientist at [Nivero AS](nivero.no).
+I'm a data scientist at [Kantega AS](kantega.no).
 Previously I worked as a researcher, research software developer, project manager and was responsible for commercialization of academic research.
 I have background in geology and numerical modelling (MSc and PhD).
 I enjoy working with data and building technology that makes sense for users, society and environment.